epfl-dlab/unfun/data/README.md

 Tab-separated columns:

 - id of the rated headline
-- id of the user whp provided the rating
+- id of the user who provided the rating
 - batch id: headlines rated by the same user in the same task share the same batch id; note that usually only one original headline is shown per batch (the second headline being a modified headline collected via the "Unfun the Headline!" task), but in the early stages of the game's history, there were not enough modified headlines, so we showed two original headlines instead
 - position of the rated headline among the two headlines shown (`0` or `1`)
-- rating given by the user; 0: real/serious, 1: satirical; note that, in the paper, the meaning of 0 and 1 is reversed for a more intuitive exposition
+- rating given by the user; `0`: serious, `1`: satirical; note that, in the paper, the meaning of `0` and `1` is reversed for a more intuitive exposition
 - headline text
 - truth type: whether the headline was sourced from a serious news outlet (`real`) or from The Onion (`satirical`)
 - domain of the website that published the headline